 Kathryn Korch, M.Ed., LMHCA

 Kathryn has a Masters in Education from Seattle University and BA in Psychology and Sociology from the University of Washington.
-She is a certified chemical dependency professional, supervisor and certified GAIN administrator and trainer.
-She has years of experience coaching girls soccer, chemically dependent and homeless youth.
-She also works within the Seattle Public Schools as a Prevention/Intervention Specialist and school counselor.
+She has experience as a chemical dependency professional, supervisor and certified GAIN administrator and trainer.
+She has years of experience coaching girls soccer, working with chemically dependent and homeless youth.
+She also works within schools as a Prevention/Intervention Specialist and school counselor.
 Kathryn also has the gift of ADHD and has been using her gifts to achieve her potential.